radutanasa/gothpool/README.md

 The pool can be restarted by calling the `Start()` function.

-**IMPORTANT:** Data sent to the executor should be immutable!
+**IMPORTANT:** Variables sent to the executor should not change!

-This code results in an unexpected behavior:
+This code results in an unexpected behavior, as `i` references different values:
 ``` go
 for i:=0; i<10; i++ {
     exec.Run(func() {